img0j0/tradewise-ai/replit.md

 ## Overview

-This is a Python Flask-based web application that provides AI-powered stock trading insights and portfolio management.
-The platform creates an experience where users feel like they have a personal AI assistant working alongside them to build their investment portfolio.
-It features a professional dark theme with vibrant colors, real-time data updates, and comprehensive portfolio tracking that makes even average investors feel like pros.
+This is a Python Flask-based web application that provides an AI-powered investment assistant for intelligent stock analysis and research.
+The platform serves as a comprehensive research tool that helps investors evaluate stocks, discover investment opportunities, and make informed decisions based on technical indicators, AI confidence scoring, and risk assessment.
+It features a professional interface with real-time market data and advanced AI analysis that transforms complex financial data into actionable insights.

 ## User Preferences